tekknolagi/tekknolagi.github.com/_posts/2026-01-10-value-numbering.md

 }
 ```

-The value numbering implementation assumes that if a `valueNumber`
+The rest of the value numbering implementation assumes that if a `valueNumber`
 function returns 0, it does not wish to be considered for value
 numbering.
 Why might an instruction opt-out of value numbering?